 - Use and demand.
 As the value of the Ethos Token is tied to the Ethos platform, the level of demand for the platform will play a huge role in determining the token’s value.
-Consider the services Ethos plans to offer – you can check out the white paper here – to get a better idea of what it aims to achieve.

 - Future developments.
 While Ethos doesn’t offer a project roadmap on its website, it has revealed that the Ethos Universal Wallet is scheduled for release in Q1 2018 and the fiat gateway is due for release in Q2 2018.
 If you’re thinking of buying ETHOS, make sure you keep up to date with company announcements for details of any new releases or upgrades.